devajsanghvi15/devajsanghvi15.github.io/README.md

 **9. Image and Video Compression**

 **Use Case**
 * Shorter codes can be assigned to frequently occurring patterns in pixel data or video frames as part of image and video compression.
-Huffman encoding can reduce file size without sacrificing visual quality significantly.
+Huffman coding can reduce file size without sacrificing visual quality significantly.

 **Challenges**
 * Quality of image or video might degrade significantly with high compression ratios.